HakkaTjakka/CAVES/Linux/readme.md

 ***
 Tip: If you want to play on a (local) server, while only having one account, you can do the following:

-1) Disconnect the computer from the internet, by pulling the cable or shutting it of in the os.
+1) Disconnect the computer from the internet, by pulling the cable or shutting it off in the os.

 2) Edit the launcher_accounts.json file (in windows in %appdata%\.minecraft) or in Ubuntu in your .minecraft dir in home.
+Change the name, don't use spaces but underscore if needed.

 3) Then start the Minecraft launcher, it will say you only can play offline.
 Start.
 You now are under a different name, so you can log into the server with multiple players, all with different names, otherwise the server disconnects same names...